ignaskas/2D-animacija/README.md

 B. You choose a mountain path, maybe it will lead to dwarves.

 //Mountains//
 As you approach the mountains you notice a dwarf city.
 Dwarves are friendly and welcome you as one of their own.
-You show exceptional talent in building and drinking and you like living with them.
+You show exceptional talent in building and drinking, and you like living with them.
 You decide to spend the rest of your life among the dwarves crafting things and drinking ale.
 You weren't the tallest person anyway.

 //Tower//
 You notice a burning tower and a dragon moving around it as it spits giant fireballs.
 You have to act quick before the dragon sees you and you become his next charred crispy meal.: